salma-ehab/dbt_new_york_sales_data/README.md

   to avoid daily breakdowns for enhanced result clarity.

 ### Product Category and Subcategory Metrics Query:
-- This query aims to extract metrics for product categories and subcategories, encompassing measures such as the number of distinct orders, total sum, average, 25th percentile, median, 75th percentile, standard deviation for both sales and profit, along with the profit margin.
+- This query aims to obtain metrics for categories and subcategories specific to each location.
+  It seeks to gather, for each specific location, category, and subcategory, the total number of distinct orders, the total number of purchased products, the total sum, and average values for both sales and profits, along with the associated profit margin.

 ### Product Categories and Subcategories Sales and Profit Growth Rates Query:
 - This query aims to compute the monthly growth rates of sales and profits for